AlexAbes/cs109a/index.md

 3. Finally, the set of JSON objects was turned into a CSV spreadsheet, where each row corresponded to a playlist and the audio analysis information contained in each track was aggregated into average values for that playlist, such as average danceability.
 A playlist's genre was imputed from the set of genres available for that playlist's tracks, which was in turn derived from the track's artist.
 A playlist's genre is therefore simply the most commonly-occurring genre amongst the set of genres collected across all tracks in the playlist, where each track has multiple genres.
 This is not an ideal process since an artist can work in a diverse area of genres, but the alternative was to work with a smaller dataset of about 800 playlists which were directly assigned categories by Spotify.
 When we evaluated the trade-off between more data or more accurate genre data, we chose the former.

 The result of this process was about 1,500 playlists.
 Roughly 142 of these playlists had no tracks with any associated genre in their artist, and therefore they were dropped.
 In addition, the original data collected from Spotify contained about 270 unique genres.
 We manually mapped each genre to a meta-genre, as we could not find a reliable computer-driven method to do so, and replaced the subgenres with these meta-genres.
-The mapping between these 278 original genres to the 24 meta-genres is given in the below table.
+The mapping between these 278 original genres to the 23 meta-genres (not counting None, which was deleted from the dataset) is given in the below table.

 | Original Spotify genre   | Meta-genre |
 |--------------------------|------------|